July 21, 2014

 One of the conferences I really enjoy doing every year is D2WC – Designer, Developer Workflow Conference in Kansas City.
 Right now, it’s on again and I’m honored to have been invited back to speak-

 This year, I’m doing two sessions, where one is on this topic: Designing and Developing for eCommerce.
 Click the more link to see what the session was about and see my slides.
-A recording will at one point be made available for conference attendees.

 Buying a WordPress theme can be a difficult business.
 After all, you want something that looks good and finding the perfect looks sure isn’t always that easy.
 Sadly, once you have found the most gorgeous theme you could ever have hoped for, it may still let you know.